 Contact The Law Offices of Sean M. Cleary for a Free Case Evaluation

-If you have suffered injuries or lost a loved one in a fire that could have been prevented through a properly working fire alarm system, it is extremely important to contact a product liability or premises liability attorney as soon as you are physically able to, these cases are usually very time-sensitive.
-You need to discuss the details of your situation and see if you have a case.
+If you have suffered injuries or lost a loved one in a fire that could have been prevented through a properly working fire alarm system, it is crucial to contact a product liability or premises liability attorney as soon as you are physically able to; these cases are usually very time-sensitive.